smolijar/protocat/website/docs/wiki/caching.md

 ProtoCat uses the "lowest" available public API of `grpc-js` to hook handlers, that is `server.register`.
 This allows it to override serialization methods.
 This way the standard protobuf message to wire function can be overriden to do _noop_ if ProtoCat tells it buffer caching has been used and it skips the default transformation of message to binary.

-This is also the reason how we solved the generic method.
-Now that the wire format can be used directly, it is used as a serialization.
+This is also the reasoning behind how we implemented the generic method.
+Now that the wire format can be used directly, it is also used as a serialization format that goes to cache storage.
 That is why it is so crucial to respect the buffer contract and not to tamper with the data in any way.
 Under normal cricumstances, sending an unserielizable input down gRPC would cause an error on the server, during the encoding.
-With caching middleware this runtime checks are skipped.
+With caching middleware these runtime checks are skipped.

 The middleware creator should satisfy your needs, but if you would like to use this mechanism without the middleware helper, it uses public API of the ProtoCat's call context.
 See the [implementation](https://github.com/grissius/protocat/pull/21) for details.